* Downloadable versions*

 8.2 Time Limit

-(c) As an alternative to “timing out” boats, the RO may, at his discretion, apply an Average Lap Time calculator.
-When this procedure is in operation it shall be signalled by hoisting the appropriate Class Flag under Signal Flag ‘A’ with one sound signal.
-This course of action shall not be used following a Committee Boat or Platform start.
+- As an alternative to “timing out” boats, the RO may, at his discretion, apply an Average Lap Time calculator.
+When this procedure is in operation it will be signalled by hoisting the appropriate Class Flag under Signal Flag ‘A’ with one sound signal.
+This course of action shall not be used following a Committee Boat or Platform

 8.3 Shortening Course